fractus-io/keras-tutorial/README.md

 ```

-Finally data are prepared, so we can start to model our Neural Network.
+Finally data is prepared, so we can move to nedxt step, which is modeling the Neural Network.

 #### Define Model